Radio Frequency Identification System (RFID)

 Pros and Cons of the RFID System

-However, the drawbacks of RFID systems include their high cost, incompatibility due to different frequencies used in different countries, and lower security due to the ability to read information from a distance via radio waves.
+However, the drawbacks of RFID systems include high cost, incompatibility due to different frequencies used in different countries, and lower security due to the ability to read information from a distance via radio waves.
 This raises concerns about privacy invasion and tracking of attached tags, such as ID cards from a distance using antennas.
 Therefore, caution must be exercised when using the RFID system.
 Additionally, due to the limited range of applications, there are not many places where this system can be used.

 A comparison of RFID system and barcode scanner